lukeshiru/utn-stack/README.md

 # UTN Stack

 Integer stack functions to practice stack in UTN (Universidad Tecnológica Nacional).
+For details about the transition from Spanish to English, checkout the file [TRANSITION.md](./TRANSITION.md).

 ## Type